 David, 5 stars

 I have been using Rogaine for 15 years.
 It seems to have slowed the balding process but there really wasn’t that much new growth.
 I have been taking Folexin for almost 2 months.
-My hair looks and feels healthier and I have new growth that I can actually see coming in.
+My hair looks and feels healthier and I have new growth that I can actually see coming in at the hair follicles.
 I am very pleased with the results.